 We are currently witnessing a humanitarian crisis in India of proportions never witnessed before as medical infrastructure is buckling under the pressure of the global pandemic.
-There have been at least 300,000 new infections every day, with cases continuing to rise at unprecedented levels.
+Several people are getting infected every day, with cases continuing to rise at unprecedented levels.

-In March 2020 when this pandemic started, our Trustees with Advisors and volunteers did some brainstorming and planned a thoughtful roadmap to act in 3 specific fronts,
+In March 2020 when this all started, our Trustees with Advisors and volunteers did some brainstorming and planned a thoughtful roadmap to act in 3 specific fronts,

 Strengthen Healthcare System

 In response to 2nd wave of pandamic, we pledged to set up COVID Specialty Medical Center and Oxygen Bank at a small town in Maharashtra.
 This CSMC has been successfully set up and handed over to RH Partur on 9th May 2021 in presence of Hon.
 Health Minister of Government of Maharashtra and Hon.
 District Collector of Jalna.
 This facility can accommodate and treat 20 mild or moderate (non ICU) patients at a time who would need 24X7 Oxygen supply.
 A team of 4 doctors and 8 nurses are managing this facility to provide medical treatment at complete free of cost.
 We have invested more than 7.5 lakhs until so far in this project and will continue to support it.
 The beauty of this medical facility is that, it will exist even after Covid pandemic and continue to serve needy people from surrounding 92 villages.